mabdn/fprime-spaceposts/README.md

 **Install F' v3.1.0**

-1. Setup a virtual environment for F' and activate it:
+1. Set up a virtual environment for F' and activate it:
   Choose a location to generate a virtual environment.
 This can be any path the user has read and write access to.
-The example uses th path `$HOME/fprime-venv`.
+The example uses the path `$HOME/fprime-venv`.

   ```
   python3 -m venv $HOME/fprime-venv